kflmiami420/Raspberry-Pi-3-MCP3008/README.md

 # Raspberry-Pi-3-mcp3008-Analog-to-Digital-converter

+* Update It looks like this code will not work with the new CircuitPython MCP3XXX library

 Raspberry Pi 3 and MCP3008 Analog to Digital Converter .
 Used to convert Analog signal from Adafruit 1733 Anemometer to a digital Signal.

 My project is using an MCP3008 to get the voltage signal from an Adafruit 1733 Anemometer to be able to be used by a raspberry pi 3 with python